otrv4/otrv4/otrv4.md

   * Remove all invalid prekey messages.
   * Remove all duplicate prekey messages in the list.
-  * If multiple valid messages remain, check for invalid situations:
-      * If multiple prekey messages exist with the same instance tag, the same version, and the same long term keys in the user profile, then one of the messages is invalid.
-The safest thing to do is to remove all prekey messages associated with this situation.
-        * If one valid prekey message remains:
+  * If one prekey message remains:
-          * Decide whether to send a message using this prekey message depending on whether the long term key in the use profile is trusted or not.
+      * Decide whether to send a message using this prekey message if the long term key within the use profile is trusted or not.
   * If multiple valid prekey messages remain:
       * If there are keys that are untrusted and trusted in the list of messages, decide whether to only use messages that contain trusted long term keys.
-      * If there are several instance tags in the list of prekey messages, decide whether to send one message per instance tag or to send a message only to one instance tag.
+      * If there are several instance tags in the list of prekey messages, decide which instance tags to send messages to.
       * If there are multiple prekey messages per instance tag, decide whether to send multiple messages to the same instance tag.